-In addition to visiting at Harvard Law School since 2019, Professor Orford has been a visiting professor at Université Paris 1 (Panthéon-Sorbonne), Lund University, and the University of Gothenburg, and a Senior Emile Noël Research Fellow at NYU School of Law.
+In addition to visiting at Harvard Law School since 2019, Professor Orford has been a Visiting Professor of Law at Université Paris 1 (Panthéon-Sorbonne), Hedda Andersson Visiting Chair at Lund University, the Raoul Wallenberg Visiting Chair in Human Rights and Humanitarian Law at the Raoul Wallenberg Institute, Torgny Segerstedt Visiting Professor at the University of Gothenburg, and Senior Emile Noël Research Fellow at NYU School of Law.
 She presented a Special Course on Civil War and the Transformation of International Law at the Hague Academy of International Law in 2021.
 She has been appointed by the Swedish Research Council as the Olof Palme Visiting Professor at Stockholm University in 2024, where she will lead a project on the securitization of climate change.

-Over the past three decades, Professor Orford has supervised a group of dynamic doctoral and postdoctoral researchers who have gone on to become leading international legal scholars and practitioners in Australia, Belgium, Brazil, Colombia, Finland, Indonesia, Kenya, New Zealand, South Africa, the United Arab Emirates, and the United Kingdom.
-She has established and directed two influential research groups as Foundation Director of the Institute for International Law and the Humanities (2005-2012) and Director of the Laureate Program in International Law (2015-2021), both at Melbourne Law School.
-She has also made a significant contribution to research training and mentoring for early career researchers in her field globally, including as founding co-convenor with Dino Kritsiotis and Joseph Weiler of the Annual Junior Faculty Forum for International Law.
+She has been awarded honorary doctorates in law by Lund University, the University of Gothenburg, and the University of Helsinki, and the Woodward Medal for Excellence in Humanities and Social Sciences by the University of Melbourne.
+She has established and directed two influential research groups as Foundation Director of the Institute for International Law and the Humanities and Director of the Laureate Program in International Law, both at Melbourne Law School.
+She has also made a significant contribution to research training and mentoring for early career researchers in international law globally, including as founding co-convenor of the Annual Junior Faculty Forum for International Law.